Regressions under Adverse Conditions: Empirical Applications

 We estimate the joint linear model $ \big( v_t(\vtheta^v), m_t(\vtheta^m) \big)' = \big( \mZ_{t}^{v\,\prime} \vtheta^v, \mZ_{t}^{m\,\prime} \vtheta^m\big)'$, where $ \vtheta^v, \vtheta^m \in \mathbb{R}^6$.
-For reasons of data availability and concerns of non-stationarity of some regressors, we use a restricted set of variables in $\mZ_t=(\mZ_{t}^{v\prime}, \mZ_{t}^{m\prime})^\prime$.
-Specifically, the covariate vectors $\mZ_{t}^v = \mZ_{t}^m = (1, Z_{t,1},\ldots,Z_{t,5})^\prime$ contain an intercept, the change in spread between Moody's Baa-rated bonds and the 10-year Treasury bill rate (\textit{Change Spread}), the spread between the 3-month LIBOR and 3-month Treasury bills (\textit{TED Spread}), the VIX index as a forward-looking measure of market volatility, and separate indicator variables for stock market booms (\textit{SM Boom}) and busts (\textit{SM Bust}) from \citet{BRS20}.\footnote{We thank Simon Rother for providing us with the bubble indicators used in \citet{BRS20}.} To study the contemporaneous relation between systemic risk and bubbles, we follow \citet[Eq.~(3)]{BRS20} by lagging all explanatory variables by one time period, except for the boom and bust indexes for which we use contemporaneous values.
+For reasons of data availability and concerns of non-stationarity of some regressors, we use a restricted set of variables in $\mZ_{t}^{v} = \mZ_{t}^{m} = \mZ_t = (1, Z_{t,1},\ldots,Z_{t,5})^\prime$, which contain an intercept, the change in spread between Moody's Baa-rated bonds and the 10-year Treasury bill rate (\textit{Change Spread}), the spread between the 3-month LIBOR and 3-month Treasury bills (\textit{TED Spread}), the VIX index as a forward-looking measure of market volatility, and separate indicator variables for stock market booms (\textit{SM Boom}) and busts (\textit{SM Bust}) from \citet{BRS20}.
+To study the contemporaneous relation between systemic risk and bubbles, we follow \citet[Eq.~(3)]{BRS20} by lagging all explanatory variables by one time period, except for the boom and bust indicators for which we use contemporaneous values.

-To allow for an immediate comparison of the methods, we also estimate the ``BRS regression'' described in Section~\ref{sec:BrunnermeierMESReg}, which is a classical OLS regression of the transformed target variable defined in \eqref{eq:Y_MES_transform}.
+To allow for an immediate comparison of the estimation methods, we also estimate the ``ad hoc MES regression'' described in Section~\ref{sec:BrunnermeierMESReg}, which is a classical OLS regression of the transformed target variable defined in \eqref{eq:Y_MES_transform}.
 We estimate the models based on daily data and use the largest common available sample ranging from May 5, 1993 until December 31, 2015, yielding a total of $n=5,555$ trading days.